hchow77/airalert/README.md

         - HealthyLevel: The AQI at which if the air was previously above the TriggerLevel, the program will notify if the air quality returns below HealthyLevel.
             - Note: If Trigger and Healthy are the same, then the system may spam notifications if air quality is consistently remaining at that level, so its recommended to at least set HealthyLevel a little under TriggerLevel.
         - TestInterval: The number of seconds between each query of air quality.
 Recommend at least 15 minutes (900) to stay friendly with Purple system and your pushover notification budget.
-- If you don't already have it, install the [python-aqi library](https://pypi.org/project/python-aqi/) for calculating aqi from air quality values.
+- If you don't already have it, install the [python-aqi library](https://pypi.org/project/python-aqi/) for calculating IAQI from air quality values.
 - Run the script!: `python3 airalert.py`
     - Sample Output:
     ```